How to Seal Tile, Marble,

 This is the biggest way to get

-in trouble.
-Sealers do not hide grout haze, or dirt.
-What you see is what
+Sealers do not hide grout haze, efflouresence, or dirt.
+What you see is

-you get.
+what you get.
 Properly clean your surfaces before grouting.
-The surface must
+The surface

-also be visibly dry, so the sealer is absorbed into the substrate.
-Failure
+must also be visibly dry, so the sealer is absorbed into the substrate.

-to do so, may result in lifting, or peeling of the finish.
-This is a golden
+Failure to do so, may result in lifting, or peeling of the finish.
+This

-rule for all sealers; not just ours.
-This is especially important on floors
+is a golden rule for all sealers; not just ours.
+This is especially important

-where hydrostatic pressure may exist (vapor pressure from below the surface).
+on floors where hydrostatic pressure may exist (vapor pressure from below

-Even after a sealer cures in the upper part of a substrate, vapor pressures
+the surface).
+Even after a sealer cures in the upper part of a substrate,

-will force their way up through the sealer.
-The particle size of sealers
+vapor pressures will force their way up through the sealer.
+The particle

-usually leave small spaces approximately 1 micron, or smaller which lets
+size of sealers usually leave small spaces approximately 1 micron, or smaller

-vapor pressure breathe out of the substrate.
-At the same time standing
+which lets vapor pressure breathe out of the substrate.
+At the same time

-water, and stains, on the surface will be repelled from absorbing into
+standing water, and stains, on the surface will be repelled from absorbing

-the surface.
-If the surface is not dry when you apply the sealer; capillary
+into the surface.
+If the surface is not dry when you apply the sealer;

-action does not draw the sealer into the surface.
-In this case, the sealer
+capillary action does not draw the sealer into the surface.
+In this case,

-will lift.
+the sealer will lift.
 This condition will appear similar to efflorescence.
-This situation

-will require stripping the sealer and re-applying.
-So a little patience,
+This situation will require stripping the sealer and re-applying.
+So a

 #2